 “I absolutely love this and so appreciate this blog!
 This is SO PRACTICAL and SO HELPFUL!
 Thank you for the insight and giving me motivation toward a different perspective allowing me to feel less overwhelmed.” – Shannon

-Imagine feeling satisfied as you end your day.
+Imagine feeling satisfied as you walk in your front door.

-You may be tired after a busy day and fully know what you need to do tomorrow, but you’re content.
-And you absolutely feel at peace.
+You may be tired after a busy day and fully know what you need to do tomorrow, but you’re home and you absolutely feel at peace.

 Your home is exactly where you want to be.

-When you become a member of No Place Like Home’s online community, you’ll be encouraged and equipped to manage your home without experiencing overwhelm.
+When you become a member of Home to a Haven’s online community, you’ll be encouraged and equipped to transform your home into a haven.

 I’m thankful I had the time to learn and experiment in my home before I was married with children, because I never expected all the extra work (and mess!!) a family would bring.

-If you know you could use some encouragement as you start finding a better way to care for your home – and if you’d like someone to help equip you – you’re in the right place.
-You can check out my most popular housekeeping blog posts here!
+If you know you could use some encouragement as you start finding a better way to care for your home and create a haven – and if you’d like someone to help guide you through the process – you’re in the right place.

-To get the latest blog posts (and occasionally some special deals for your homemaking), subscribe to No Place Like Home’s weekly e-mails.
+To get the latest blog posts (and occasionally some special deals for your homemaking), subscribe to Home to a Haven’s weekly e-mails.

 “I LOVE the tips!
 I have been married for 15 years, and a stay-at-home wife and mom for 5 … and I am still trying to get a handle on it!
 I will be implementing these!” – Taria